I-Connect/NukiBleEsp32/README.md

 ## V0.0.1
 lib is ready for beta testing, most if not all Nuki lock v2 functionality is implemented.
-Most of the basic methods have been tested, some of the more advanced (mostly settings related) methods wtill need to be tested
+Most of the basic methods have been tested, some of the more advanced (mostly settings related) methods still need to be tested
-There can still be braking changes....
+There can still be braking changes....!
 Implementation is according to Nuki Smart Lock API V2.2.1 (22.06.2021)

 ## Wip